ippontech/blog-usa/posts/serverless.md

 For your application to be registered with this dashboard, you will need to configure the `tenant` and `app` properties in your `serverless.yml` file.

-This dashboard is still a bit dry, but it should eventually contain the CloudWatch logs, and maybe more, which would allow you to see everything associated with one stack in a single place.
-The drawback is that Serverless now has your data...
+This dashboard is still a bit dry, but it should eventually contain the CloudWatch logs - and maybe more - which would allow you to see everything associated with your stack in a single place.
+The drawback is that Serverless now has your data on their website...

 # Conclusion

-The Serverless CLI is a very handy tool to deploy serverless functions.
+The Serverless CLI is a very handy tool for deploying serverless functions.
 It brings the **infrastructure as code** pattern to the party, making it extremely easy for any member of the team to checkout the code and start deploying a stack without having to know specific commands.

 Although Serverless supports multiple cloud providers, a given `serverless.yml` file only targets one provider.
 It is very easy, however, to maintain multiple `serverless.yml` files, one per provider that you are targetting.